travis-ci/travis-scheduler/README.md

 ## Contributing

-See the CONTRIBUTING.md file for information on how to contribute to travis-hub.
+See [CONTRIBUTING](CONTRIBUTING.md) for information on how to contribute to travis-scheduler.
-Note that we're using a [central issue tracker] (https://github.com/travis-ci/travis-ci/issues) for all the Travis projects.

 ## License & copyright